domshyra/domshyra/README.md

-# domshyra
+# RTK Query Demo
-personal website written in .Net and react
+A demo using RTK Query and some learning from React Router Nav

 ## Getting Started